Aphrodite Jones: Early life

-Jones was born in Chicago, Illinois to Captain Ashton Blair Jones Jr. and Maria Kalloumenous.
-Jones' father served as a communications and tactical officer during World War II, served in the Korean War, and later was the Director of the Navy Material Laboratory in Brooklyn, New York, where he met and married Maria.
-The couple had two girls, Aphrodite and Janet.
-Ashton received the title of Rear Admiral when he retired from the Navy.
+Jones was born in Chicago, Illinois, to United States Navy Captain Ashton Blair Jones Jr. and his Greek wife Maria Kalloumenous, a native of Patras, Peloponnese.
+She has a sister named Janet.

 Career and education

 While attending UCLA, Jones appeared in two episodes of Match Game '78.
 During the first episode she mentioned that her grandmother was also named Aphrodite.
 After graduating, Jones worked as a celebrity beat reporter for United Features Syndicate.

 In 1992, Jones was teaching English at Cumberland College in Williamsburg, Kentucky when she published her first book, The FBI Killer, about Mark Putnam, the first active FBI agent convicted of homicide.
 The book was the source material for the 1994 made-for-television film Betrayed by Love, starring Patricia Arquette and Steven Weber.

 Jones' second book, Cruel Sacrifice, chronicled the 1992 murder of Indiana teenager Shanda Sharer by four other teen-aged girls.
 The book's subject matter cost Jones her job at Cumberland College, a conservative Baptist institution.
 Cruel Sacrifice was on The New York Times Best Seller List for three months in 1994.

-In 1996, Jones published All She Wanted, based on the final weeks in the life of Brandon Teena, who was raped and murdered in 1993.
+In 1996, Jones published the groundbreaking book, All She Wanted, now entitled All He Wanted, based on one of the first transgender hate crimes in America.
 The book was initially meant to provide the source material for the Academy Award-winning film Boys Don't Cry, starring Hilary Swank, but the film was rewritten extensively, prompting Jones to file a lawsuit against its distributor, Fox Searchlight Pictures.

-Throughout the 1990s, Jones appeared frequently on the talk-show circuit as a crime expert.

-Jones has written a total of eight books, among them A Perfect Husband, about murder suspect Michael Peterson, which was made into the 2007 Lifetime television movie The Staircase Murders starring Treat Williams.
+Jones has written a total of nine books, among them A Perfect Husband, about the murder case against Michael Peterson, now infamous to viewers of the Netflix series, "The Staircase."

 True Crime with Aphrodite Jones

-Jones is the host and an executive producer of the documentary television series True Crime with Aphrodite Jones, which airs on the Investigation Discovery channel and debuted in 2010.
+Jones hosted and executive produced the documentary television series True Crime with Aphrodite Jones, which aired in first run on the Investigation Discovery channel from 2010 to 2016.